tyano/strict/docs/index.md

 ;; => [nil {:num 19}]
 ```

-Note the double vector; the outer denotes a list of validatiors and the inner denotes a validator with patameters.
+Note **the double vector**; the outer denotes a list of validatiors and the inner denotes a validator with patameters.
+All validators which have parameters must be wrapped by vector.
+Only if validator doesn't need parameters, you can ommit the vector.

 ### Custom messages